laymonage/slides-student-maintainer/slides.md

 </style>

 <!--
 Thank you everybody for coming, and thanks to all the organizers for such a wonderful event.
-I'm so grateful to be here again.
+It's my first time at PyCon UK and my first PyCon as well, so I'm very excited to be here.

-I'm Sage Abdullah, you can find me online @laymonage on GitHub, Fosstodon, and other places.
+I'm Sage Abdullah, you can find me online @laymonage on GitHub, Mastodon, Bluesky, and other places.

-First of all, I was in two minds about doing this talk.
-I was afraid that this was going to be Sage talking about Sage on the stage and I couldn't gauge whether people would want to engage – but, I'll try.

 I'm from Indonesia.

 These days I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.

-Back in 2019 I did Google Summer of Code (or GSOC) with Django as a student, and this year, I was a mentor.
+Back in 2019 I did Google Summer of Code (or GSOC) with Django, as a student, and last year, I was a mentor.
 -->

 ---